powersplay/isam/readme.md

 These steps are described in detail at the IBM Blog: https://www.ibm.com/blogs/sweeden/running-isam-ibm-cloud/

-## Migrating an Existing Appliance to Docker EE and Restrictions

-Existing non-container implementations of the IBM Security Access Manager can migrate to the new Docker EE deployment by importing a snapshot of the existing configuration.
-However there are several ISAM restrictions to consider when in a Docker environment.
-Details and restrictions can be found on   [https://www.ibm.com/support/knowledgecenter/SSPREK_9.0.4/com.ibm.isam.doc/admin/concept/con_docker_file_isam.html](https://www.ibm.com/support/knowledgecenter/SSPREK_9.0.4/com.ibm.isam.doc/admin/concept/con_docker_file_isam.html)

 ## Monitoring and Troubleshooting

-Most Docker-related monitoring and troubleshooting can be accomplished by viewing the log  of the config container: `docker service logs isam_isam-config` (check `docker ps` for the actual name of the config container).
+Most Kubernetes monitoring and troubleshooting can be accomplished by viewing the log of the `isamconfig` pod.
+Under the `Kubernetes` tab in the left hand menu, click on `Pods` then select the `isamconfig` pod.
+On the right hand menu a `View Log` button will appear.
+Click to inspect the log of this pod.

 To learn more about Docker Logging Best Practices, please consult [Docker Reference Architecture: Docker Logging Design and Best Practices](https://success.docker.com/article/logging-best-practices).